musheeza018/fluxwebsite/content/en/flux/installation/configuration/iam-roles.md

 ---
-title: IAM Roles for Service Accounts
+title: Configure IAM Roles for Service Accounts
-linkTitle: IAM Roles for Service Accounts
+linkTitle: Configure IAM Roles for Service Accounts
 description: "How to configure IAM Roles for Service Accounts"
 weight: 160
 ---

+IAM roles play an essential part  in controlling access to cloud resources for Flux and other Kubernetes components.

 ### IAM Roles for Service Accounts